Trump Is Using Racism To Appeal To “Suburban Housewives.” It’s Likely To Backfire.

 Of course, racism is a feature of, not a bug in American society and it’s not exclusive to Trump voters.
 A lot of the suburban voters who support Black Lives Matter and have Biden signs on their lawns also oppose denser zoning, school redistricting, and defunding police departments.
 They have benefitted from and are quietly perpetuating a lot of the same racist policies that have existed since before the civil rights era, and have continued until now, where they occur in a “lite” format.
 But, as much as they may have profited from racism, they don’t like to be reminded of that fact — which is why Trump’s appeal to these voters doesn't work.

 By pandering to a racist fantasy of American suburbs, Trump reveals not only the way in which his imagination is limited, but also how limited his abilities are as an effective campaigner with anyone other than his base.
-Unfortunately for Trump (and fortunately for America), if he wants to get the suburban vote, he’s going to have to accept a more complex reality than the one in his head.
+Unfortunately for Trump (if fortunately for America), if he wants to get the suburban vote, he’s going to have to accept a more complex reality than the one in his head.
 In the forthcoming book The Sprawl: Reconsidering the Weird American Suburbs, author Jason Diamond writes about the contradictions inherent to the suburbs, a place which still holds a unique position in the American imagination, aspirational and spiritually hollow all at once.
 Diamond said he found early on in his research that conservatives are “really obsessed” with the suburbs.
 It makes sense.
 The suburbs have long been presented in popular culture as the epitome of American greatness, the end point of the capitalist dream.
 But that dream was never meant to be for everyone.

 “The suburbs represented something to us for so long,” Diamond told Refinery29.
 “It was like, ‘You can have this house.
 And you can have this front yard and this backyard and this driveway.
 These things are yours.’
 And that was pretty revolutionary.
 But it was also only extended to certain people.
 You couldn’t get that if you were Black.”